 Encrypting files on MacOS

 So, if you want to send some top secret stuff, you should probably talk to a security expert.
 But if you’re sending second-rank secret stuff to a Mac user Disk Utility is great.
 Security is only as good as its usability; if someone has to download 7zip to decrypt a file, they’re probably going to ask for you to send it to them plaintext anyway – which defeats the entire exercise.
 But since every Mac user has Disk Utility, it works well enough.
 Except when it doesn’t: it requires disk images be at least 10MB.
-Fortunately there’s the command line hdiutil
+Fortunately there’s the command line hdiutil.

 But first.
 Put your second-rank secret stuff in a folder.
 Disk images must be created from folders.
 Don’t worry the disk image won’t contain the folder, just its contents.
-For this example we’re pretending your stuff is in a folder called yourstuff
+For this example we’re pretending your stuff is in a folder called yourstuff on your Desktop.

 echo -n "password" | hdiutil create ~/stuff.dmg -volname "Encrypted Disk Image" -encryption AES-256 -format UDRO -srcfolder ~/Desktop/yourstuff -stdinpass